emberjs/ember.js/guides/05-validators.md

 Host: example.com
 ```

-At this point, the server can do whatever it takes to revalidate determine the
+At this point, the server can do whatever it takes to determine the freshness of
-freshness of the cached content.
-For example, the server can re-apply the same
+the cached content.
+For example, the server can re-apply the same hash function
-hash function to the document and compare that against the `ETag` supplied by
+to the document and compare that against the `ETag` supplied by the client.
-the client.

 After this process, if the server determined that the cached content is still
 valid, it can then send an empty "Not Modified" response and avoid transmitting